REsources

 You can contact Beit Chesed for more suggestions in reading on various topics.
 We can also recommend favored Bibles in the original languages of Hebrew and Aramaic.
 For our weekly studies, we use the Chumash for the Torah portions and the Aramaic English New Testament for the Writings.
 We pray these recommendations will be a blessing to you.

-By Rabbi itzhak Shapira
+Rabbi Itzhak Shapira

 The Return of the Kosher Pig